tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

-> This post, published in early december and promoted on twitter
+> This post, published in early December 2018 and promoted on Twitter
 > generated valuable discussions that led us to reconsider some
 > design choices for `dplyr` 0.8.0

-> We've left the original post unchanged and added addenda when
+> We've left the original post unchanged, with addenda when
 > changes have been made.

 A new release of dplyr (0.8.0) is on the horizon, roughly planned for early January 2019.